MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-install-operating-system.md

 ---
 title: Install an operating system on a VM in the System Center VMM fabric
 description: This article describes how to install an operating system on a VM in the VMM fabric
 author: rayne-wiselman
 ms.author: raynew
 manager: carmonm
 ms.date: 10/03/2018
 ms.topic: article
-ms.prod:  system-center-threshold
+ms.prod: system-center
 ms.technology: virtual-machine-manager
 ---